kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject/inventory-display-slot.md

 - **Step 3: Drag InventoryDisplay prefab directly onto the Canvas GameObject in the Hierarchy Panel** in the Hierarchy in a scene (the EndScene is a good scene to use )

-- Important: Make sure you have GameData in the scene.
-If you are testing in a scene that isn't BeginScene, then create an empty gameObject: GameManager, add the GameData.cs script, then select the Inventory ScriptableObject to GameData, before testing the InventoryDisplay.
+- **Important:** Make sure you have **GameData** in the scene.
+If you are testing in a scene that isn't BeginScene, then create an empty gameObject: GameManager, add the GameData.cs script, then select the Inventory ScriptableObject to GameData, before testing the InventoryDisplay. **Error will occur when trying to add an item to the Inventory.**

 - **Step 4: Add InventoryDisplay.cs script to Prefab** by adding and configuring the InventoryDisplay.cs script component.